 Teachers have the statutory power to discipline Students for misbehaving outside of the school premises.
 Section 89(5) of the Education and Inspections Act 2006 gives teachers statutory power to regulate students' behaviour in these circumstances "to such an extent as is reasonable."
+Conduct outside the school premises, including online conduct such as:

-At The Grange Academy we will impose reasonable sanctions for any student taking part in a school trip, travelling to and from school, wearing school uniform or in some other way identifiable as a student at the school.
+- When taking part in any school organised or school related activity - When travelling to or from school - When wearing school uniform - When in some other way identifiable as a pupil at the school - That could have repercussions for the orderly running of the school - That poses a threat to another pupil or - That could adversely affect the reputation of the school.

 This may also apply to students that pose a threat to another student or member of the public or could adversely affect the reputation of the school.
 These will be subject to a statement(s) being completed or a report from staff, students or member of the public.
 An investigation will take place and consequences will be imposed that are deemed reasonable in all circumstances.